I2-MinusONE/I2-CRM-Wiki/project/index.md

 # Project

 > This WIKI page is maintained manually.
-Please use the project manager for any clarifications.
+Please contact the project manager for any clarifications.

 This module manages projects via API.
 Projects are the current/former projects of the company that is using our CRM software.
 They use and manage their CRM Project.